-To submit your assignment, you should:
+To submit an assignment, you should:

-- 1. Generate the appropriate Javadoc documentation.
-This will be detailed in Section A. - 2.
-Archive the project as instructed in Section B. - 3.
-Upload the project archive to the appropriate drop box on the Desire2Learn website.
+- 1. Generate the appropriate Javadoc documentation as described in Section A of the Detailed Instructions below. - 2.
+Archive the project using the instructions given in Section B of the Detailed Instructions below. - 3.
+Upload the project archive to http://learn.ou.edu using the correct drop box.

 Please follow these instructions carefully.
-These instructions were developed with both faculty and students in mind.
-If you have any questions after you read this document in its entirety, please contact your Instructor or one of your TAs immediately.
+These instructions were developed with faculty, teaching assistants, and students in mind.
+If you have any questions after you read this document in its entirety, please contact your instructor or one of your TAs immediately.
 Also, unless otherwise directed, students should submit everything (labs, designs, and final projects) as groups, as detailed in the Documentation Requirements file.

-Additional Instructions:
+Detailed Instructions:

-If you are submitting the final project, make sure to include "Milestones.txt" inside the Eclipse project-don't submit it separately.
-The Milestones file will be included only on the final project submission; not labs or project designs.
-The Milestones.txt file will list the numbered objectives of the project, and list which objectives you believe that you have met.
-If you know of problems in meeting the objective, explain the problem, so that you may be considered for partial credit.
+If you are submitting the final project make sure to include "Milestones.txt" inside the Eclipse project - don't submit it separately.
+The Milestones.txt file will be included only on the final project submission; not labs or project designs.
+The Milestones.txt file will list the numbered objectives of the project and describe the objectives you believe that you have met.
+If you know of problems in meeting an objective, explain the problem, so that you may be considered for partial credit.
 A sample is given below.